Porsche Taycan: Porsche Mission E

 The concept car which previewed the Taycan was the Porsche Mission E, unveiled at the 2015 Frankfurt Motor Show.
-It is powered by two PSM permanently excited synchronous electric motors, one on each axle, with all four wheels individually controlled by the Porsche Torque Vectoring system.
+It is powered by two permanently excited synchronous electric motors (PSM), one on each axle, with all four wheels individually controlled by the Porsche Torque Vectoring system.
 The motors were projected to be rated at more than 440 kW; and the car had projected performance figures of 0–100 km/h in under 3.5 seconds, 0–200 km/h in under 12 seconds, and a top speed of over 250 kph.
 Porsche's range goal for the Mission E was over 500 km.

 The car's system voltage is 800 V DC.
 The batteries can be charged by an inductive plate or with a conventional charging system.
 Porsche claimed that with the Porsche Turbo Charging system, the battery could be charged at up to 350 kW, to 80% in just 15 minutes.